-This is one category I wrote on as a sub-category.
+This is one category that I did an in-depth overview of as a separate subcategory.
 If you’re not familiar with the cycling scene then you might be wondering what this is?
+Let me explain.

-Let me explain, there are hybrid bikes, which you can use both on gravel and on a tarmac.
+These bikes are similar to hybrid bikes, which you can use both on gravel and on the tarmac, but they are not completely the same.
 This is something like a 50% road bike – 50% mountain bike.
 Its price scale is quite friendly and offers both aluminum and carbon frames.